ndrewta/calculator/README.md

-This project will have a working calculator with a GUI.
+This is a calculator.
+Feel free to play around.